Skip to main content

 • Google AI Mode, Google Gemini, Grok, Microsoft Copilot, Perplexity — prompt, country, include HTML, include markdown

-Checks the status of an async task by its task ID, if you create tasks elsewhere and poll from n8n.
+Country: Get Many returns the supported countries, optionally filtered by engine — useful for validating country codes upstream in a workflow.
+Task: Get Status checks an async task by its task ID, if you create tasks elsewhere and poll from n8n.

 Example: monitoring Google Search results